samkikibaker/samkikibaker/_posts/2019-09-07-Transmission.md

 This analysis will focus on how the transmission of a car affects its miles per gallon.
 In particular, it will aim to do the following:

-1. Answer whether an automatic or manual transmission is better for miles per gallon
+*1. Answer whether an automatic or manual transmission is better for miles per gallon.*

-2. Quantify the miles per gallon difference between automatic and manual transmissions
+*2. Quantify the miles per gallon difference between automatic and manual transmissions.*

-The data comes from the Motor Trend Car Road Tests (mtcars) dataset in R. "The data was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles.
+The data comes from the Motor Trend Car Road Tests (mtcars) dataset in R. The data was extracted from the Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles.

 Data Wrangling
 --------------